What Is Fat Transfer?

-A fat transfer to the buttocks is commonly known as a Brazilian Butt Lift.
-It is ideal for patients who wish to enhance their buttocks by adding volume to the area in order to make it proportionate to the rest of the body.
-It is a more natural solution for enhancing the buttocks without the use of butt implants.
+A fat transfer to the buttocks is commonly known as a Brazilian butt lift (BBL).
+A BBL is ideal for patients who wish to enhance their buttocks and hips by adding volume to the area, while contouring surrounding areas of the body with liposuction.
+This can help to correct the appearance of hip dips and is a more natural solution for enhancing the buttocks without the use of butt implants.

-Dr Tillo is a key opinion leader on Brazilian Butt Lift surgery, having developed a technique known as Buttock Enhancement and Superficial Transfer of Fat (BEST-F).
-CREO clinic is the only clinic in the UK using the BEST-F approach, which is a safer alternative to the traditional Brazilian Butt Lift that also provides the patient with a natural yet noticeable enhancement and reshaping of the bottom.
+Dr. Tillo is a key opinion leader on Brazilian butt lift surgery, having developed a technique known as Buttock Enhancement and Superficial Transfer of Fat (BEST-F).
+CREO Clinic is the only clinic in the UK using the BEST-F approach, which is a safer alternative to the traditional Brazilian butt lift that also provides the patient with a natural yet noticeable enhancement and reshaping of the bottom.

 Transferring fat to the calves can restore proportion and definition to legs that require enhancement.
 Many patients struggle to tone their calves to their desired shape using just exercise.
 Therefore, a fat transfer is ideal for patients that lack curves in their calves that define the legs and ankles.

-At the CREO clinic, we also offer calf implants for patients requiring a more prominent reshaping and enhancement to their legs.
-Dr Tillo will be able to advise the best option for producing your desired results.
+At the CREO Clinic, we also offer calf implants for patients requiring a more prominent reshaping and enhancement to their legs.
+Dr. Tillo will be able to advise the best option for producing your desired results.

 Fat Grafting Procedure

 Afterwards, our plastic surgeon washes and purifies the harvested fat cells to separate them from blood and other fluids.
 Finally, we’ll inject the fat cells into the part of the body we are enhancing.

 Fat Transfer vs. Implants

-We can insert implants into the breast, buttocks, calves, and areas of the face as an alternative solution to fat transfer.
+One alternative to a fat transfer procedure is implants.
+At CREO Clinic, we can insert implants into the breast, buttocks, calves, and areas of the face as an alternative solution to fat transfer.
 While both treatments can enhance and augment the targeted areas of the body, there are significant differences between fat transfer vs. implants: